karthikchintala1/jasper2/_posts/2018/August/2018-08-30-streaming-in-asp-net-core-signalr.markdown

 ![streaming data in asp net core signalr](assets/posts/streaming_signalr/streaming.gif)

-I've modified the `StreamHub` class to have the count upto 10 in above gif image so that it wont take any longer.
+I've modified the `StreamHub` class to have the count up to 10 in above gif image so that it won't take any longer.

 Notice the delay from the item 6-10 when streaming this is because we've doubled the amount of delay for every 5 items.
-This can thought as streaming the data only when available.
+This can be thought of as streaming the data only when available.
 So, the 6th item is streamed when it is available.

-So, if you have large amount of data to be sent to the client, then go for streaming instead of sending the data at once.
+So, if you have a large amount of data to be sent to the client, then go for streaming instead of sending the data at once.

 ### Source code download